 Suggestions and comments regarding this service may be sent to KPK@ssca.org.

 Trans-Atlantic Radio Net

-SSCA's Trans-Atlantic Cruisers' Net which began last spring resumed operation on Wednesday, October 24th and is continuing through the traditional crossing seasons for winter and spring.
+SSCA's Trans-Atlantic Cruisers' Net which began last spring resumed operation on Tuesday, May 7th and is continuing through the traditional crossing season.

 Like last year, the primary participants are: